Christmas Pyramid at the Christmas Market in Basel, Switzerland

 Grand Hotel LES TROIS ROIS

-• Old Fashion grandeur
+• Old-fashioned grandeur

 • Located on the banks of the Rhine